 The list of ports can be specified in any order using a comma to separate the list of ports, while a port range must always be specified in the ascending order of port IDs (in other words, the first port number specified in the range must be greater than the second port number in the range) and a single range cannot refer to ports on different MDA or different IMMs or different slots.

-Supported on all 7210 SAS platforms as described in this document, including platforms configured in the access-uplink operating mode feature from its allocated chunk until the chunk runs out of resources.
-The users can reallocate chunks of resources from features that do not need to be enabled.
+Supported on all 7210 SAS platforms as described in this document, including platforms configured in the access-uplink operating mode

 Commands in this context allocate resources from the egress internal TCAM pool.